Tuesday's Scottish Gossip

 Craig Levein could be offered a return to the Dundee United manager's job within 48 hours.
 (Sun)

-Levein will offered free rein at Dundee United to save their season.
+Levein would be given free rein at United to save their season.
 (Record)

-Defender Liam Smith admits Dundee United should be embarrassed by their performances.
+Defender Liam Smith admits Scottish Premiership bottom side Dundee United should be embarrassed by their performances.
 (Record)

+Smith says the Tangerines risk "sleepwalking" into relegation.
+(Courier - subscription required)

+Ross County's Jordan White is encouraged by his burgeoning forward partnership with Eamonn Brophy.
+(Press and Journal - subscription required)